alexdevero/alex-devero-blog/__drafts__/draft--javascript-switch-statement.md

 ## Conclusion: JavaScript Switch Statement

 JavaScript switch statement might look quirky.
-It might require a some time to learn.
+It might require some time to learn.
 However, it is worth it.
 Switch can help you make your code more readable and cleaner.
 I hope this tutorial helped you learn what JavaScript switch statement is, how it works and how to use it, and also when.

 [xyz-ihs snippet="thank-you-message"]